louis-tru/quark/docs/CURRENT_WORK.md

 Active work has moved from broad CAPA architecture into iOS/backend validation and mobile CPU/performance hardening on `master`.

+## 2026-07-10 Android/iOS Mobile Hardening

+Current mobile validation status:

+- iOS GL/GLES, Metal, and CAPA have all passed simple kace/text-heavy smoke tests.
+- Android GL/GLES is working and can approach smooth scrolling with optimized code, but CPU time is tight on midrange devices.
+Profiling shows JS/layout is not the main cost after optimization; dynamic text/image texture upload, especially R8 `glTexImage2D()` for text blobs, remains the dominant GL cost.
+- Android main-thread startup must not block waiting for the native host/window.
+  `Application::runMain()` can be started without waiting for platform init, and `AppInl::initPlatform()` lets each backend attach platform state when the host is ready.
+This avoids Android focus-change ANR timeouts.

+Android tooling/build notes:

+- Android clangd config should use the NDK target clang plus `--target` and `--sysroot`; do not repair Android indexing by manually adding many sysroot subdirectories.
+- Android archive tools should use LLVM binutils from the same NDK toolchain (`llvm-ar`, `llvm-ranlib`, `llvm-strip`) where possible.
+- The Android Studio CMake test project is for debugging source locations too, not only for building the test wrapper.
+Keep Quark source files visible to the IDE unless a better debug-symbol workflow replaces it.

+Renderer precision/performance notes:

+- Ordinary view positions are now intended to stay in draw coordinates instead of forcing a canvas matrix update for every view.
+Matrix changes should be reserved for real transform boundaries such as scroll/morph.
+- Text/image quad vertices can be cached through `PathvCache::getPathTriangles`
+  instead of rebuilding the same six-vertex rect data every draw.
+- `Scroll::draw()` currently applies scroll through `scrollMatrix()`.
+If scroll offsets grow very large, for example millions of pixels, shader precision can suffer.
+A future fix can clamp `scrollMatrix.translate` to a coarse range such as `100k` and let child draw coordinates compensate for the truncated part.
+  That keeps matrix values bounded and only forces path cache refreshes when the coarse origin changes.
+- GLES shader precision must be explicit for coordinate-sensitive values.
+Default float precision can remain `mediump`, but vertex positions, matrices, surface offsets, and image `texCoords` must be `highp`.
+- ES300 expansion of `PcArgs` must preserve member precision.
+The earlier all-`mediump` uniform expansion can break image/text UVs during large scrolls because `coords = (pc.texCoords.xy + vertexIn.xy) / pc.texCoords.zw` performs
+  large-number cancellation.
+- Same-name uniforms and uniform blocks used by multiple shader stages must keep matching types and precision after generation.
+Avoid relying on compiler defaults, because vertex and fragment defaults can differ and iOS GLES reports precision mismatches at link time.

+Android touch/event notes:

+- HarmonyOS/Android touch streams have been observed to emit duplicate touch starts or unmatched touch ends under stress.
+The event layer should tolerate duplicate starts and missing ends with warnings instead of asserting, while still relying on the platform/hardware to eventually retire live touch IDs.

 ## 2026-07-08 iOS Renderer Validation

 The current iOS smoke test status is good: